ruby/www.ruby-lang.org/en/news/_posts/2014-10-27-changing-default-settings-of-ext-openssl.md

 ## Affected versions of this change

-* ruby 1.9.3 patchlevel 550 and later
+* Ruby 1.9.3 patchlevel 550 and later
-* ruby 2.0.0 patchlevel 594 and later
+* Ruby 2.0.0 patchlevel 594 and later
-* ruby 2.1.4 and later
+* Ruby 2.1.4 and later
 * revision 48097 and later of trunk

 ## History